How to Prepare a Complete Confinement Meal (with Recipes!)

 And there you have it – a complete confinement meal comprising the staple, ample protein, dessert/sweet soup, and even a drink!
 Isn’t this such a colourful list of recipes?
 That’s because your daily meals SHOULD be colourful!
 Take away the idea that confinement meals have to be bland from your head, and you will rejoice over what you can prepare for yourself during this important month!

 If you wish to find more confinement food recipe ideas, simply take a trip down our menu at Tian Wei Signature.
+We serve confinement meal Singapore mothers choose and trust, so you know we are the real deal!
 We have these dishes inside too, but with a healthy (yes, even healthier) twist and various essential ingredients.
 Want to know more?
 Talk to us at Tian Wei Signature!